CMPT-276-SPRING-2025/final-project-17-sunsets/README.md

 # 1. HOW TO INSTALL
-Please clone the repo, once the repo is cloned to your local machine please navigate/CD into the code folder and in your command line please run npm install.
+Please clone the repo using git clone, git clone git@github.com:CMPT-276-SPRING-2025/final-project-17-sunsets.git Once the repo is cloned on your local machine please navigate/CD into the code folder and in your command line please run npm install.
 Once this is done you may move onto the next steps

 # 2. HOW TO RUN
 Once you have all your dependencies installed and your are in the code folder, please do npm start.
 This will start a local instance of the project.
-From here you can move onto the next step
+Or you can go to the website link above.
+From here you can move onto the next step.

 # 3. HOW TO USE
+Once on the home page and follow the introduction modal.
+It will guide you on how to use the website.
+You can add steps, create a workout, or get a recommended workout by using the reccomendations.
+Addtionaly updated your location so you can get local weather data and workouts based around the weather.